 - Step 7 Allow the mushrooms to soften a bit, seasoning with a little salt and pepper, as they release their liquid.

-- Step 8 Add both of the wines and the chicken stock, gently simmering.
+- Step 8 Once most of the liquid has been evaporated, add both of the wines and the chicken stock, until gently simmering.
 Preheat your oven to 350 degrees.

 - Step 9 Add the meatballs to the Marsala sauce, nestling them into the mushrooms and spooning the mushroom sauce on top of the balls.

 - Step 10 Cover the dutch oven and place in the oven for 15 minutes.